TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/Index.rst

          .. container:: card-body

-            A video series from Susanne Moog demonstrates how to register and style a TYPO3 backend module.
+            A video series from Susanne Moog demonstrating how to register and style a TYPO3 backend module.